Can you reuse coffee grounds? In this guide we will go through the potential uses for used coffee grounds and dispel a few myths along the way.

 It is important not to add too much at one time to your compost heap.
 Even when you are diligent in adding carbon to the compost as well, coffee grounds release organic compounds and chemicals which can increase the death-rate of earth worms.
 Adding too much at one time could also kill off beneficial microbes.

-So, yes, coffee grounds in moderation can aid in creating good quality compost.
+So, yes, used coffee grounds in moderation can aid in creating good quality compost.
 But you should only ever add it in small quantities, and should always be sure to balance the heap by adding a wide range of both nitrogen rich and carbon rich materials.

 Can We Use Coffee Grounds To Deter/ Control Pests in the Garden?